brython-dev/brython/CONTRIBUTING.md

 [Python Software Foundation](https://www.python.org/psf/donations/).

-The documentation included in the project and on brython.info is provided in English, French and Spanish.
+The documentation included in the project and on brython.info is provided in English and French.
 Translations in other languages are very much appreciated, but because it is important that the official documentation remains up-to-date, they should be developed in a fork of the project.